mbensmida/sphinx-poc/docs/Manage-Sites.rst

 1. Drag and drop the **Content By Query** portlet from the **Page Editor** --> **Applications** --> **Content** to the main pane.
-This can be done while :ref:`creating a new page <#PLFUserGuide.AdministeringeXoPlatform.ManagingPages.AddingNewPage>` or `editing an existing page <#PLFUserGuide.AdministeringeXoPlatform.ManagingPages.EditingPage>` or `editing the layout of a site <#PLFUserGuide.AdministeringeXoPlatform.ManagingSites.EditingSite.EditingLayout>`.
+This can be done while :ref:`creating a new page <ManagingPages.AddingNewPage>` or :ref:`editing an existing page <ManagingPages.EditingPage>` or :ref:`editing the layout of a site <EditingLayout>`.

 |image52|